Safe Routes to School Program

-Note: Schools that have received mini-grants within the past six months are ineligible to reapply.
-In cases where the number of applications exceeds the award amount available, preference will be given to applications that focus on walking or biking safety or specifically encourage on walking and biking to and from school.
+Note: Schools that have received mini-grants within the past four months are ineligible to reapply.
+In cases where the number of applications exceeds the award amount available, preference will be given to applications that focus on walking or biking safety or specifically encourage walking and biking to and from school.

-- Infrastructure Grants and Projects
+Infrastructure Grants and Projects

 The VDOT Local Assistance Division (LAD) Transportation Alternative Program (TAP) is responsible for infrastructure projects under the Virginia Safe Routes to School Program.
 The FY 2017 round of grant applications are due November 1, 2015.
 Be sure to review the LAD website for TAP grant information.